Ryan018/Deep-Learning-Final-Project/README.md

 To save time, both of the above models were trained simultaineously on different colab accounts to allow us to gather more models and testing in the same amount of time.
 As a result, our results for these models will look similar.

 A third model we trained was another multiclass classifier that predicts posts to be within 3 classes of <=100, >100, >1000.
 This model trained on a new, balanced dataset where each class has an equal number of datapoints to train on.
-The model was trained for 4 epochs with a learning rate of 5e-5.
+The model was trained for 4 epochs with a learning rate of 5e-5, and 2 more with a learning rate of 1e-5.
 This new data distribution was made in order to better balance the model and prevent it from guessing 0 for each class without actually learning the higher order data.
+The extra epochs were added to fine tune the model and check for improvement once it had converged on the larger learning rate.

 # Results
 - How well did you do